shipshapecode/website-ember/blog/ad-hoc-relationships-with-ember-data.md

 and also allowed us to access the specific `pageViewStat` records associated with each `page` record by just checking `page.pageViewStats`, which accomplished our ultimate goal of displaying a table of `page` records, and listing the `pageViewStat` values for each.
-Keep in mind our endpoints were not correctly REST or JSONAPI formatted, and neither of these relationships existed from our API, we manually forced them in.
+Keep in mind our endpoints were not correctly REST or JSONAPI formatted, and neither of these relationships existed from our API, so we manually forced them in.

 Hopefully this helps someone struggling, as I did, with how to setup relationships for something that is not related at all from the back end!